 Stages of building the First Buddhist Temple with a Stupa in Moscow

-Always be aware of the Project progress on the first Buddhist temple with a Stupa in Moscow is the essential desire of everyone who is assisting in the Project promotion.
-However, not all of us have an opportunity of visiting the construction site to monitor the stages of work, especially when it comes to the outermost districts of Moscow.
+To be always aware of the Project progress on the First Buddhist Temple with a Stupa in Moscow is a natural desire of everyone who is assisting in the Project promotion.

 9) 1.06.2015.
 The “Preliminary” stage is finished